CodingLife1024/blog-content/the-falling.md

 ## Maternal Detachment

 The void left by Eileen's detachment makes Lydia defiant and vulnerable.
 Without the secure foundations of maternal love, Lydia latches on to Abbie and becomes increasingly upset with the prospect of Abbie having a dimension in her life separate from Lydia (her pregnancy and sex life).
 This unrequited love on her part serves as a catalyst to her unravelling after her death.

+## Conclusion

+For all its melodrama, the ending seems to provide some kind of resolution for her, not least in that she leaves the house for the first time in years.